s-victor/TinyPedal/docs/customization.md

 Automatically adjust font vertical offset based on font geometry for better vertical alignment, and should give good result in most case.
 This option is enabled by default, and only available to certain widgets.
 Set `false` to disable.

     font_offset_vertical
 Manually set font vertical offset.
-Default value is `0`.
+Default is `0`.
 Negative value will offset font upward, and position value for downward.
 This option only takes effect when `enable_auto_font_offset` is set to `false`.

     bar_padding
 Set widget edge padding value that multiplies & scales with `font_size`.
 Default is `0.2` for most widgets.